How to Plan a San Juan Mountains Elopement (Updated for 2026)

 Locations That Don’t Require A Hike Or Jeep Rental

-As someone who was born and raised in Colorado, I’m super familiar with all the nooks and crannies in the San Juan Mountains, and I’d love to show you all around my favorite spot in the whole state!
-Reach out to me, and we can plan something epic.
+It can feel overwhelming trying to plan an elopement in an unfamiliar place, especially somewhere with as many options as the San Juan mountains.
+As someone who was born and raised in Colorado, I’m super familiar with all the nooks and crannies in the San Juan Mountains, and I’d love to show you all around my favorite spot in the whole state.
+We can plan everything together from start to finish- location scouting, putting together a timeline, help planning excursions, and other vendor recs.
+It won’t be so hard once you have someone to walk you through everything.